sawdust-and-diamonds/scrollbar.kak/README.md

 `set-option global enable-scrollbar true`

-You can also use two shortcut commands to toggle the scrollbar in a single stroke: `toggle-scrollbar-global` and `toggle-scrollbar-window`.

 ## Features & limitations

 * The scrollbar can't display past the last line of the buffer, meaning that it will start to disappear as your view scrolls past the end of your document.